Terms and conditions of membership

 Paying for your membership

-Changes to your payment method can be made by contacting the membership team.
+Changes to your payment method can be made by contacting the Membership Team.

 Claiming tax relief

 When you first join the Association, or on renewal of membership, you will be provided with a 'Confirmation of payment or renewal' receipt.
 Please keep this safe as it can be used as evidence when reclaiming your tax.

 Unpaid subscription fees

 In any circumstance where the subscription fees remain unpaid following the due date for payment, the Association specifically reserves the following rights:

 a. to demand immediate payment of any outstanding sums due